How to Remove Write Protection from a USB

 - Go to “Apps” and click “Files.”
 Alternatively, press “Alt+Shift+M” on the keyboard.

 - Right-click on the drive and choose “Format Device.”

 - Confirm the action by clicking “OK” in the pop-up prompt, then wait for the process to finish.

 Unfortunately, this is the only reliable method to remove write protection from a USB on Chromebook.
 As previously stated, formatting the drive will erase all data on it, so be sure to back it up beforehand.

 Remove Write Protection From a USB on Linux

 For those inclined to use Linux, this section might interest you.

-- Next, type “lsblk” and hit Enter to get a list of all attached devices.
+- Next, type “lsblk” and press “enter” to get a list of all attached devices.

-- Now, type “sudo hdparm -r0 /dev/sdb” and hit Enter.
-In this example, the USB is mounted at /dev/sdb, adjust your command accordingly.
-Note, you might need to unmount and remount the USB drive, via the terminal, with write-protect off.
+- Now, type “sudo hdparm -r0 /dev/sdb” without quotes and press “enter.”
+In this example, the USB is mounted at “/dev/sdb.”
+Adjust your command accordingly.
+Note, you might need to unmount and remount the USB drive via the terminal with write-protect off.

-Write protection can be a nuisance, especially when you don’t know how it came to be on your storage device.
-Luckily, now that you’ve learned how to remove write protection from a USB on your Windows, Mac, or Chromebook computer, the issue will no longer catch you off-guard.
-With all the methods we’ve explained here, you’ll be able to edit, copy, move, or delete files on your USB or SD card in no time.
+In closing, write protection can be a nuisance, especially when you don’t know how it happened on your storage device.
+Luckily, you’ve learned how to remove write protection from a USB on Windows, Mac, Linux, and Chromebook computers.
+The issue should no longer catch you off-guard, but there are no guarantees.
+With all the methods explained here, at least one should allow you to edit, copy, move, or delete files on your USB or SD card in no time!